-But many times this Access Control system fails protecting the information, through the common mistakes made by the organization the information is no longer safe and the security maintained is breached.
+But many times this Access Control system fails to protect the information, through the common mistakes made by the organization the information is no longer safe, and the security maintained is breached.

 1. Giving access to a wrong staff:

-In such scenario organizations need to make sure that the staff member gets the access to the data they need and an approved document from them that they won’t be accessing any other data from work.
+In such a scenario, organizations need to make sure that the staff member gets access to the data they need and an approved document from them that they won’t be accessing any other data from work.
 This can save tons of client data going here and there.

 2. Password gamble!

 There’s always a gamble when it comes to setting a password, with the manpower of 200 people, more or less, organizations always tend to neglect to select the password intelligently.
 Even after instructing their employees to change the password very often, they set it very weak and which becomes very easy to crack and hack.

 Making a strong and unique password for each and every employee is necessary in such cases.
 There should be no negligence when it comes to a security threat.